VincentRPS/discord.io/README.md

 ## Features

-**Discord.io is currrently facing a rewrite, we'll make sure to beautify this when we have time and features are partially stable.**
+**Discord.io is currently facing a rewrite, we'll make sure to beautify this when we have time and features are partially stable.**

 ## Installing